Your flexible way to access funds

 As time moves on and pension rules change, so does the ability to enter drawdown.
-Today there is more flexibility than ever but with flexibility comes more decision making and more potential risk.
-However risk can be minimised with the right advice.
+Today there’s more flexibility than ever but with flexibility comes decision making and potential risk.
+However, risks can be minimised with the right advice.

 Some things to consider